NeroReflex/vulkan-framework/README.md

 # vulkan_framework
-vulkan_framework is my C++ vulkan-framework ported to Rust from C++ whit lots of improvements.
+vulkan_framework is my C++ vulkan-framework ported to Rust from C++ with lots of improvements.

 This framework aims to assist the developer with vulkan common operations and resources creation and memory allocation without limiting possibilities of what can be done.